 You’re not alone if you can answer yes to any of these questions.
 Parents and teens are dealing with tremendous amounts of pressure and stress.
 Why?
 That is a good question.
 Schools are suppose to provide teen therapy onsite for those students seeking help.
 But let’s get real.
 How much time and how effective would that be.
 Maybe a ten minute slot with a school counselor.

 I see teenagers in my private practice in Orlando that at the age of 13 and are already enrolled in AP high school classes.They are on their way to graduating high school early.
 Why?
 Do the schools want the rankings for state funding?
-Parents are enabling this behavior by sending messages to teens that nothing less than straight A’s are expected?
+Parents are enabling this behavior.
+They are expecting straight A’s and nothing less.
 Do we really think that the school system is looking out for their best interest?

 Let’s look at a case study: Susie a junior in high school tell her parents that homework is overwhelming and takes up to 3-4 hours a night to complete.
 She feels overwhelmed and anxious.
 She says that her classes are to hard.
 That her teachers don’t really seem to care.